-Armadale Castle is located in Armadale, south Skye, on the A851, right next to the Mallaig-Armadale ferry.
+Armadale Castle is situated in Armadale, in southern Skye, along the A851, adjacent to the Mallaig-Armadale ferry.

-To get to Armadale Castle you can either drive, take a bus or grab the ferry.
+To reach Armadale Castle, you can drive, take a bus, or catch the ferry.

-There’s a free carpark, a cafe and restaurant, and clean restrooms at the entrance.
+At the entrance, there's a free car park, a café and restaurant, and clean restrooms available.

-Here’s another remote walking trail to enjoy if you’re taking your sweet time to explore the hidden gems on the Isle of Skye.
+Here’s another remote walking trail to enjoy if you’re looking for hidden gems and unique things to do on the Isle of Skye.

 Oronsay is a tiny rocky outcrop, sitting in Loch Bracadale, which you can only reach across a pebble causeway at low tide.